yoanisgil/docker-elasticsearch-cluster/README.md

  - Docker Machine >= 0.5.0 (verify with *docker-machine --version*)
  - Have a valid/active [Digital Ocean](https://www.digitalocean.com/) account.
 If you don't you can get one [here](https://www.digitalocean.com/?refcode=b868d5213417).

+The "source code" of this article is available [on GitHub](https://github.com/yoanisgil/docker-elasticsearch-cluster).
+PRs are welcomed ;)

 ## The Swarm Cluster

 Before we can do anything else we need a few machines for our cluster, which we can be done in no time with Docker Machine.
 One thing I really love about Machine it's the number of Cloud providers [it supports](https://docs.docker.com/machine/drivers/) and how easy it is to launch a fully working Docker environment from the command line and have it running in a matter of minutes.